 The error message indicates the problem, a device is installed but not present in the PC.
 Reconnect the device to solve the code 45 error.
-The error is normally associated with Bluetooth devices or USB devices but can occur for all types of devices.
-For devices that cannot manually be connected to the system, follow the steps in the how to fix it section.
+The error is normally associated with Bluetooth devices or USB devices, but the error can occur for all types of devices.
+For devices that cannot manually be connected to the system, follow the steps in the how to fix section.

 Code 46 – Windows cannot gain access to this hardware device because the operating system is in the process of shutting down.
 The hardware device should work correctly next time you start your computer.
 (Code 46)